Japan regulator raps KPMG, Ernst & Young for Olympus work

-TOKYO, July 6 (Reuters) - Japanese regulators criticised accounting groups KPMG and Ernst & Young on Friday for lacking proper operational management controls that allowed Olympus Corp to conceal $1.7 billion in investment losses and ordered the firms to improve their systems by August.
+TOKYO (Reuters) - Japanese regulators criticized accounting groups KPMG and Ernst & Young on Friday for lacking proper operational management controls that allowed Olympus Corp (7733.T) to conceal $1.7 billion in investment losses and ordered the firms to improve their systems by August.

 The Olympus scandal, one of corporate Japan’s worst, raised questions over the roles of the two audit firms, which signed off on the accounts of the maker of medical equipment and cameras before the 13-year fraud finally surfaced in October last year.